 that the way his henchmen had disposed of enemies was by hammering nails into their skulls.

 Horror, then, what mind does after horror, after that first feeling that you’ll never catch your breath,

 mind imagines—how not be annihilated by it?—the preliminary tap, feels it in the tendons of the hand,

 feels the way you do with your nail when you’re fixing something, making something, shelves, a bed;

 the first light tap to set the slant, and then the slightly harder tap, to em-bed the tip a little more ...

-Generally speaking, the ends of lines are a natural place for punctuation in poetry because line breaks already suggest a pause.
+Generally speaking, the ends of lines are a natural place for syntactic units to conclude in poetry because line breaks already suggest a pause.
 Because of this, end-stopped lines are used in most poetry.
 However, that doesn't mean that it's all that common for every line of a poem to be end-stopped.
 More typical is that some lines of a poem are end-stopped, while others aren't.

-In terms of a single line of a poem, a poet might choose to end-stop it in order to:
+In terms of a single line of a poem, some reasons a poet might choose to end-stop it are:

-- Add a feeling of finality or certainty to the language.
+- To add a feeling of finality or certainty to the language

 When end-stopped lines are used together in sequence—one after another—it can make the poem feel somewhat slower or heavier because all the pauses are doubly-accentuated through punctuation and line breaks.
 Enjambment, by contrast, often has the opposite effect—of speeding up the poem, since one line runs-on into the next instead of getting resolved at the end.
 But end-stopped lines don't always feel heavy or clunky.
 Just as often, the regularity of the pauses at the ends of lines can help listeners or readers to understand the information being presented in the poem, since end-stopping has a way of breaking the poem up into more comprehensible units.